JayyyR/SimpleCovidData/README.md

 # Simple COVID Data

 This is a simple app for tracking some Coronavirus stats.
-The app is available in the Play Store here.

 The app uses Room to store daily data and auto updates once every 24 hours.